intel-ai-tce/vllm/benchmarks/cpu_binding/README.md

 lspci | grep -i NVIDIA
 ```

-`lspci` lists the PCIe devices on the VM, including the InfiniBand NIC and GPUs, if any.
-If `lspci` doesn't return successfully, you may need to install LIS on CentOS/RHEL.
+`lspci` lists PCIe devices on the VM, including the InfiniBand NIC and GPUs.
+If it fails, you may need to install LIS on CentOS/RHEL.

-Then run installation commands specific to your distribution.

-## Install CUDA drivers on N-series VMs
+## Install Drivers and CUDA on Azure NC RTX PRO 6000 BSE v6 (Blackwell)

+This guide targets Azure NC RTX PRO 6000 BSE v6 (Blackwell).
+Use Azure GRID vGPU20 drivers for this VM family, not Ubuntu-packaged NVIDIA drivers.

 Reference this guide: [Install GRID drivers on NCv6 RTX PRO 6000 BSE VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup#install-grid-drivers-on-ncv6-rtx-pro-6000-bse-vms).

 ### Disable Secure Boot and vTPM

-Ensure Secure Boot and vTPM are disabled — done via the Azure Portal:
+Disable Secure Boot and vTPM in the Azure Portal:

 1. Stop the VM.
 2. Go to **Configuration** → **Security type**.